andlzanon/list-aware-explanations/README.md

 - `end_fold`: End fold to run the experiments if split is 1

-- `k_list`: Top K items to generate explanations to evaluate on offline metrics.
-Separate numbers with space.
-E.g.: 1 3 5 10
+- `k`: Top K items to generate explanations to evaluate on offline metrics.

 - `n_users`: User to generate only explanations to.
 Recommendations will be generated to all users